 That’s why we’re committed to supporting your homeownership journey by working with the Government and other third-party organisations to promote affordable schemes.

-So, if you’re looking to purchase a home but find the process a bit daunting and could do with a little bit of extra help, below we have listed five schemes to help get you started:
+If you’re looking to purchase a home but find the process a bit daunting and could do with a little bit of extra help, below we have listed five schemes to help get you started:

 Help-to-Buy - Shared equity

 The Help to Buy Equity Loan is a Government scheme that allows you to buy a home up to the value of £600,000 with only a 5% deposit.
 The Government will dig into its pocket and lend you up to 20% (40% in London) of the property’s value as an interest free loan for 5 years.